New density programs by the NSW government 2023 & 2024

 Transit Oriented Development Program (TOD)

-Also see the council response to the DPHI plan, which reveals the full extent of problems in it.
+The DPHI plan has major problems – see the council response to it, which reveals the full extent of its problems.

 Large scale

-The government’s plans will add around 16,000 apartments bringing approximately another 26,000 people into the North Strathfield and Strathfield triangle areas, plus many more in Strathfield LGA.
-The numbers on the map show the maximum building height for each block proposed by the government.
-The government hopes to start these programs in November this year, so major changes will be coming quickly.
+The government’s plans will add around 18,300 apartments bringing approximately another 29,500 people into the North Strathfield and Strathfield triangle areas, plus many more in Strathfield LGA – around 45,500 for the whole precinct.
+The numbers on the Homebush TOD Precinct map on this page show the maximum building height for each block proposed by the government.
+With zoning now complete, developers will be looking to identify and purchase sites for redevelopment quickly.

 No space allocated for schools or health facilities